-Squarespace SEO Checklist: 8 Critical Steps
+Squarespace SEO Checklist: 8 Steps to Rank on Google

 If you are struggling to increase traffic to your website from organic search (Google), your website probably isn’t optimized for Google.
 In this free DIY Squarespace SEO checklist I will walk you through 8 critical check-list items.
 Follow these essential steps to make sure your website is going to show up on Google.